responsive-sk/slim4-themes/README.md

 Check out the [examples](examples) directory for working examples:

 - [Basic Usage](examples/basic-usage.php) - A simple example of how to use the package with Twig.
+- [Multi-Engine Configuration](examples/multi-engine-config.php) - An example of how to configure multiple template engines.

 To run the examples, you need to install the package and its dependencies: